Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 some cases deletion of non-essential subdomains of essential genes create unstable, unexpressed or toxin proteins.
 The difference in essentiality between subdomains in a single protein only happens in essential genes, not in non-essential genes.
-Michel et.al. devised an algorithm to estimate the likelihood *L* of an essential gene having an essential sub domain and a non-essential subdomain:
+Michel et. al. devised an algorithm to estimate the likelihood *L* of an essential gene having an essential sub domain and a non-essential subdomain: